 Find out about the UK's most scenic canal routes

 A picture-perfect walk to awaken your senses.
-Start the walk at Chepstow Castle, heading through orchards, meadows, mountains and woodland, and you will soon see why the Wye Valley gave inspiration to Wordsworth's poetry.
+Start the walk at Chepstow Castle, heading through orchards, meadows, mountains and woodland, and you will soon see why the Wye Valley gave inspiration to Wordsworth's poetry and why it's now an Area of Outstanding Natural Beauty.

 Home of the famous walkers favourite Cadair Idris, Dolgellau also offers routes in to climb Dovey Hills, the Rhinogs and Aran Fawddwy.
 With wooded valleys and RSPB reserves this part of Snowdonia National Park is perfect for both walkers and wildlife lovers.